qaul/qaul.net_legacy/server/README.md

 Installation and Compile Instructions
 --------------------------------------

+* compile the qaul cli program without VoIP support

+	cd cli
+	# example for linux
+	make OS=linux VoIP=no

-How to compile the qaul cli program read cli/README.md How to install the php web part read php/README.md
+* install the php web part as described in php/README.md
+* use the sever specific server/olsrd.conf